cedrick13bienvenue/cedrick13bienvenue/README.md

 <h2 align="center"><img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> Hi, I'm Cedrick Bienvenue🙂—thrilled to have you here!</h2>

 ## About Me
-- 😎 Chill as ever, but I’m always wondering about the systems that keep things running.
+- 😎 Chill as ever, but I'm always wondering about the systems that keep things running.
 - ⚙️ I like being the **power behind the power**, much like how the backend drives the frontend's functionality.
 - 🔭 Currently learning **JavaScript**, with a focus on **backend development**.
 - 🥛 Fun fact: I can basically go 3 days without anything *but* milk—YES, 😂I'm a dairy devotee!🐄